-In the spring of the third year, each tenure-track assistant professor will submit a dossier that conforms to Sections 4 (Vita) and 5 (Achievements) of the promotion and tenure dossier described in the Guidelines (see also Appendix C).
+In the spring of the third year, each assistant professor will submit a dossier that conforms to Sections 4 (Vita) and 5 (Achievements) of the promotion and tenure dossier described the Guidelines (see pages 25 and 26 of Guidelines and also Appendix C on pages 46 and 47).
 The PTU Head and mentoring committee will advise the faculty member on the contents of the dossier and will ensure its accuracy.

-Consistent with EMSE Bylaws and Section VI part C of the Guidelines, the PTU Head will appoint a third-year review committee consisting of at least three faculty members in consultation with the candidate to review the faculty member's performance based on information in the dossier.
-Members of the mentoring committee may serve on the third-year review committee.
+Consistent with MSE By-Laws and Section VI part C (p.
+25) of the Guidelines, the PTU Head will appoint a third year review committee consisting of at least three faculty members in consultation with the candidate to review the faculty member's performance based on information in the dossier.
+Members of the mentoring committee may serve on the third year review committee.

-The third-year review committee will review the dossier.
+The third year review committee will review the dossier.
 On the basis of this review, the committee will write a report that presents its finding in detail and that makes clear recommendations to the candidate concerning his or her progress towards promotion and tenure.
 In particular, the report will address the question of whether the candidate is progressing in a satisfactory manner towards meeting PTU criteria for promotion and tenure.
 A copy of the report will be given to both the candidate and the PTU Head.
-At a regular departmental meeting, with a quorum of tenured faculty present, the PTU Head will present the report to the faculty.
+At a regular departmental meeting, with a quorum of eligible faculty present, the PTU Head will present the report to the faculty.
 The faculty will then discuss and vote on the following statement: